loopbackio/loopback.io/pages/en/lb4/Testing-your-application.md

 {% include note.html content="
 We recommend against using test mocks.
-With test mocks, the expectations must be defined before the tested scenario is executed, which breaks the recommended test layout 'arrange-act-assert' (or 'given-when-then') and produces code that's difficult to comprehend.
+With test mocks, the expectations must be defined before the tested scenario is executed, which breaks the recommended test layout 'arrange-act-assert' (or 'given-when-then') and also produces code that's difficult to comprehend.
 " %}

 #### Create a stub Repository

-When writing an application accessing data in a database, best practice is to use [repositories](Repositories.html) to encapsulate all data-access/persistence-related code and let other parts of the application (typically [controllers](Controllers.html)) to depend on these repositories for data access.
+When writing an application that accesses data in a database, the best practice is to use [repositories](Repositories.html) to encapsulate all data-access/persistence-related code.
+Other parts of the application (typically [controllers](Controllers.html)) can then depend on these repositories for data access.
 To test Repository dependents (for example, Controllers) in isolation, we need to provide a test double, usually as a test stub.